 Glue is a Python library to explore relationships within and among related datasets.
 Its main features include:

-The latest version of glue is v0.14 - find out what’s new in glue!
+The latest release of glue is v1.0.x - find out what’s new in glue!

 Glue is designed with “data-hacking” workflows in mind, and can be used in different ways.
 For instance, you can simply make use of the graphical Glue application as is, and never type a line of code.
 However, you can also interact with Glue via Python in different ways:

 Using the IPython terminal built-in to the Glue application